bciancio/ProjectToHeroku/README.md

     </dependencies>
   ```

+  3. When I added these in the top right some message came up saying 'maven needs something' I  hit 'enable auto something'.
+    * Basically every time a dependency is added maven will do something and add it to the libraries.
+IT TAKES A BIT FOR YOUR       PROJECT TO RE-INDEX/BUILD

 3. Check to see if we broke the project (run main method) - This step might be repeated if errors match/similiar
   * ```Error:(73, 49) java: diamond operator is not supported in -source 1.5(use -source 7 or     higher to enable diamond operator)``` [Source4Below](https://madjavaenterprise2015.slack.com/files/mcalabro/F0EBBAJJH/screen_shot_2015-11-11_at_5.58.52_pm.png)